mechatroner/vscode_rainbow_csv/README.md

 `Dynamic CSV` filetype also supports multiline CSV fields escaped in double quotes as described in RFC-4180.

+Note: In rare cases `Dynamic CSV` highlighting might not work at all due to compatibility issues with some other third-party extensions.

 #### CSVLint consistency check